Shreyasramakrishna90/starter-academic/content/project/proj4/index.md

 ---
-title: Out-of-Distribution detectors for Learning Enabled Components
+title: Out-of-Distribution detector for machine learning components
 summary: Though LECs have shown remarkable performance for challanging tasks such as autonomous driving ([NVIDIA DAVE-II](https://www.youtube.com/watch?v=NJU9ULQUwng&ab_channel=IProgrammerTV)), they have shown to be susceptible to slight shifts in the operating contexts, popularly known as out-of-distribution (OOD) data.

 tags:
 - current